byuflowlab/FLOWUnsteady/docs/src/visualization.md

 </center>
 ```

-This type of visualization has three advantages:
+This type of visualization has four advantages:
-* It clearly reveals the vortical structure (vortex lines) in a quick glimpse
+* It clearly **reveals the vortical structure** (vortex lines) in a quick glimpse
-* One can envision the velocity field around the vortex lines using the right
+* One can **envision the velocity field** around the vortex lines using the right
   hand rule (Biot-Savart law shown below)
 * Adding small points at the position of each particle gives us an idea of
-  the spatial resolution around vortices.
+  the **spatial resolution around vortices**
+* One can easily spot if the simulation is becoming numerically unstable since
+  **blown-up particles become giant arrows**

 ```@raw html
 <center>